PeterRusznak/hashnode/ckmhopiby058blls1eg8d84o4.md

     }
   }
 ```
-functions to connect to the deployed Contract.
 I call these functions from `useEffect` which is just a modern way to say componentDidMount().
 It runs only once when the component gets created.

 ```javascript
  useEffect(() => {